Zapunidi/libupnp_example/README.md

 # libupnp_example
-An simple application example that use libupnp to list discovered devices (Windows and Linux)
+An simple application example that use libupnp to list discovered devices using SSDP.
+Windows and Linux are supported.

 ## Prerequisites